arashnm80/arashnm80.github.io/quotes.md

 > The rest of my life starts right now.

-> I choose to leave or fight for the narrow possibility to live.
+> Leave or fight for the narrow possibility to live.

 > Think out of the box.